UFC 259: Blachowicz vs. Adesanya | Event Profile, Full Results & Legacy

 How did Adesanya lose his unbeaten record?

 Jan Blachowicz scored two takedowns in rounds four and five and held Adesanya on the canvas for over six minutes total — a size and strength differential the Nigerian could not overcome.
-Adesanya weighed in at 200.5 lbs versus Blachowicz's 205, and the cardio cost of competing at the heavier weight visibly drained him by the championship rounds.
-The final scorecards (49-46, 49-45, 49-46) reflected two 10-8 rounds across the late frames.
+The final scorecards (49-46, 49-45, 49-45) reflected dominant championship rounds for Blachowicz.

 Was the Yan illegal knee intentional?

 Yan maintained it was a mistake — he claimed he believed Sterling had risen to a standing position.
 The Nevada Athletic Commission reviewed the footage and confirmed the strike was illegal under the Unified Rules.
 Sterling was unable to continue; the referee awarded the DQ.
-Sterling has since publicly criticised the perception that the knee was intentional.
 Yan has remained adamant it was a referee-judgement error on his part, not a deliberate foul.

 Did Adesanya try to win the light-heavyweight title again?

 No. Adesanya returned to middleweight after UFC 259 and never moved back up to 205.
-He has stated multiple times that the cardio cost of fighting at 205 was the deciding factor; the loss to Blachowicz convinced him that his physical frame was built for middleweight.
-He went on to four more successful middleweight title defenses before losing to Alex Pereira.
+The loss to Blachowicz convinced him that his physical frame was built for middleweight.

 Did Yan and Sterling fight again?

 Yes — twice.
-They rematched at UFC 273 in April 2022, where Sterling won by split decision in one of the most contested championship results of the year.
+They rematched at UFC 273 in April 2022, where Sterling won by split decision.
 They fought a third time at UFC 280 in October 2022; Sterling won by second-round rear-naked choke submission.
-Final ledger: 3-0 Sterling (1 DQ, 1 SD, 1 SUB), but the first two of those wins were contested and many considered Yan to have won at least one.
+Final ledger: 3-0 Sterling (1 DQ, 1 SD, 1 SUB), though the first two results remain contested.

 How does UFC 259 compare to UFC 258?